 What is the panel on the top of the Rocket used for?

 This panel controls microphone settings.
 You can adjust the microphone audio volume, mute the microphone or add a +20db audio boost (used with unpowered microphones).

 Can I record my TV shows with the Rocket?

 Yes.
 If you have a cable TV or satellite TV set top box with component video outputs, you can connect it to the Rocket.

-No, the rocket is powered by the USB ports on either your PC or game console.
-IF you are trying to record a source without a usb port you can use a standard USB power adapter as long as it is rated at 5v 1amp.
+No, the rocket is powered over USB.
+You can use a USB port on either your PC or game console.
+IF you are trying to record a source without a USB port, you can use a standard USB power adapter as long as it is rated at 5v 1amp.

 Yes.
 The latest version of Hauppauge Capture includes StreamEez, for streaming with the Rocket to Twich, YouTube and Ustream.